Praqma/web-alliance/_pages/gatherings.md

 17.15
 {: .agenda-time }
-Predictive Models of Development Teams and the Systems They Build {: .agenda-name }
+Predictive Models of Development Teams and the Systems They Build (By Rob Smallshire from Sixty North) {: .agenda-name }
-Rob Smallshire from Sixty North
+It's tricky to perform scientific experiments on developers, so let's simulate them instead!
+The emerging field of software process dynamics applies systems thinking and simulations of software development teams, to inform decisions on projects, process and architecture.
 {: .right }

 18.15
 {: .agenda-time }
-FREE TIME
+FREE TIME - hangout until dinner
 {: .agenda-name }

 19.00